matrix-org/matrix-spec-proposals/proposals/3840-ignore-invites.md

 - if `m.ignored_invites` is present in the recipient user's account; and
 - if the issuer is part of `ignored_user_ids` or the issuer is an account on `ignored_servers` or the invite room is part of `ignored_room_ids`, then filter out the event silently.

-The behavior of both client and server is expanded to also ignore any event issued from a server in `ignore_servers` wherever we would ignore an event from a user in `ignore_users`.

 ## Potential issues

 There is a risk that the list of ignored invites of some users may grow a lot, which might have